mocamircea/sygon-token/testing/UC5 conditionalTransfer/UC5 conditionalTransfer.md

 # UC5 conditionalTransfer (internal)
 ## <i>conditionalTransfer</i>

-Checks if recipient is splitter or alias and delegates to <i>executeTransfer</i>
+Checks if recipient of transfer is splitter or alias and delegates to <i>executeTransfer</i>

 ## Preconditions
 None, high-level restrictions are assessed by callers.